rajasoun/study-notes/machine-learning.md

 # What is  Machine Learning

-Getting Computers (Machine) to learn without being explicitly Programmed.
+Getting Computers (Machine) to learn* without being explicitly Programmed.

-> or

-Getting Computers (Machine) to recognise patterns by examples, rather than programming it with specific rules.
-These patterns are found within Data
+lean* - to recognise patterns found within Data

 > or